Keeping Your Eye on the Prize

 5. Promote your practice and new technology

 As an eye care professional, you probably aren’t interested in hearing about marketing – you’re an eye care professional, not some advertiser!
-But the marketing materials we provide you are all specially-crafted to help you educate your patients about AMD and dark adaptation functional testing while promoting your commitment to detecting and managing this disease.
+But the marketing materials we provide you are all specifically crafted to help you educate your patients about AMD and dark adaptation functional testing while promoting your commitment to detecting and managing this disease.

 Looking for more ways to promote your practice?
-The AMD Academy is available to all our customers and includes a full collection of downloadable materials ranging from our AMD Risk Assessment Form to our comprehensive Online Promotional Kit.
+The AMD Academy is available to all our customers and includes a full collection of downloadable materials ranging from our AMD Risk & Symptom Assessment Form to our comprehensive Online Promotional Kit.

 As one of the members of that support system, my ultimate goal is to make sure you leave your practice each night knowing you did everything you could to take care of your patients.
 Remember, the changes you make today have a global impact on the future of optometry.